Local asymptotics of selection models with applications in Bayesian selective inference: Asymptotic expansion of the likelihood

 The requirement that $\varphi_n(\theta)$ is bounded away from zero is needed to ensure that the Gaussian approximation of the normalized score remains valid after conditioning on selection and to preserve the scale of likelihood ratios.
 This condition guarantees asymptotic regularity of the model even if selection is deterministic, that is, when the selection functions are of the form $p_n(y^n) = \mathbf{1}(y^n\in A_n)$ for some events $A_n$.
-However, it is well-known that, in these scenarios, if $y^n$ falls close to the boundary of $A_n$, irregularities can arise, leading to poor inferential performance unless $n$ is very large.
+However, it is well known that, in these scenarios, if $y^n$ falls close to the boundary of $A_n$, irregularities can arise, leading to poor inferential performance unless $n$ is very large.

-Scenarios with $\varphi_n(\theta)\to 0$ can arise in models involving many parameters.
-While this asymptotic regime is not covered by the Theorem, in some scenarios it is possible to verify the boundedness condition either exactly or asymptotically: \begin{itemize} \item[(i)] If the selection condition is rejection of a simple hypothesis $H_0\colon \theta = \theta_0$ at a level $\alpha$, then $\varphi_n(\theta) \geq \alpha$ for all $n$, provided the test is consistent.
+Scenarios with $\varphi_n(\theta)\to 0$ can arise in practice, particularly in models involving many parameters.
+A clear example arises when inferring the mean of a Gaussian model when the true mean is negative and the selection region is $A = (t_n, \infty)$ for some sequence $t_n\geq 0$.
+Extending the framework to handle such vanishing-probability cases is an important direction for future work.
+While this asymptotic regime is not covered by the Theorem, in some scenarios it is possible to verify the boundedness condition either exactly or asymptotically: \begin{itemize} \item[(i)] If the selection condition is rejection of a simple hypothesis $H_0\colon \theta = \theta_0$ at a level $\alpha$, then $\varphi_n(\theta) \geq \alpha$ for all $n$, provided the test is unbiased.
 Thus, as long as $\alpha$ does vanish as $n\to\infty$, the condition is satisfied.
 This is typically the case for multiple comparisons models, such as the one described in Section \ref{SEC: gaussian}, with a bounded number of parameters. \item[(ii)] If the selection mechanism allows for the existence of a sequence of $\sqrt{n}$-consistent estimator $\hat\theta_n$ of $\theta$ conditionally on selection, then, for large values of $n$, the magnitude of $\varphi_n(\theta)$ can be assessed through that of $\varphi_n(\hat\theta_n)$ (Lemma \ref{lem}).
 This is always possible if selection acts on a subset of the observations, leaving the remaining ones free of selection bias (see Example \ref{E2} below), and often possible if it acts on a randomized version of the dataset (Examples \ref{E3} and \ref{E4}).
 Examples of randomization mechanisms that enable estimators with the required accuracy are provided by \cite{tian}, \cite{Leiner}, \cite{Neufeld}, and \cite{Dharamshi}.

 \end{itemize}

 \begin{lemma} If $\{F_\theta\colon \theta\in \Theta\}$ is DQM and there exists a sequence of estimators $\hat\theta_n$ such that $n^{1/2}\Vert \hat\theta_n - \theta \Vert = O_{F^{u_n}_\theta}(1)$, then $\varphi_n(\theta) = o(1) \iff \varphi_n(\hat\theta_n) = o_{F^{u_n}_\theta}(1)$. \end{lemma}